NKulas/HashSmash/README.md

 <p>The goal of this project was for me to play around with md5 hashes</p>

 <h2>Phase 1</h2>
 <p>The "ToHash" project was for me to become familiar with the md5 algorithm and understand the specifics of how it works.
 This project is now functional.
-Note that it currently can only hash strings up to 55 characters.
+It will work with any length input string.
 The output is in binary.</p>

 <h2>Phase 2</h2>
 <p>The "ReverseHash" project is my attempt to break md5 hashes.</p>